Clayton Waagner: Anthrax hoax

 Waagner's eventual notoriety is largely attributable to the hoax he then perpetrated in November 2001, in which he sent envelopes containing a white powder to more than 500 abortion providers.
 The envelopes also contained a note, which said, "You have been exposed to anthrax.
 We are going to kill all of you.
 From the Army of God, Virginia Dare Chapter".
 The threat was considered serious, as it arrived shortly after the September 11 terrorist attacks against the United States, as well as the then-recent delivery of genuine anthrax letters to various governmental officials.

 A United States Marshals Service Top 15 Fugitive since March 6, 2001, Waagner also became an FBI Ten Most Wanted fugitive because of the more than 280 letters that threatened to contain anthrax, which he mailed to Planned Parenthood, with return addresses of the U.S. Marshals Service and the U.S. Secret Service beginning in October 2001.
 In the wave of mailed letters, Waagner was accused of stalkings and threats to kill 42 low-level abortion clinic employees up through November 23, 2001.

-On November 29, 2001, the FBI took the unusual step of releasing a press release of new information about Waagner seeking the public's assistance, while also pointing out that Waagner's letters were not associated with the recent letters that had been sent to the offices of Senators Tom Daschle and Patrick Leahy which actually did contain anthrax.
+On November 29, 2001, the FBI took the unusual step of issuing a press release of new information about Waagner, seeking the public's assistance, while also pointing out that Waagner's letters were not associated with the recent letters that had been sent to the offices of Senators Tom Daschle and Patrick Leahy which actually did contain anthrax.
 The white powder in Waagner's letters initially tested positive for anthrax, due to the addition of a powdered insecticide known to trigger false positive results.